Stylish wooden lights by David Trubridge

-Inspired by the travels and local people he met, David Trubridge began to design furniture pieces.
-That is how a series of objects emerged, that is based on the form of traditional Maori canoes – with weightless and flexible structures.
-The objects display a translation of his approach of nature and describe his search after essential, original materials such as wood and stones, mirroring the simplicity and easy bruising life of humans.
+Inspired by his travels and encounters with locals, David Trubridge began making furniture and lighting.
+The result was a series of objects based on the shape of traditional Maori canoes - with a light and flexible structure.
+The objects represent a translation of his view of nature and describe his search for essential, original materials, such as wood and stone, that reflect the simplicity and fragility of human life.